 The gimmick of this tongue-in-cheek comedy is that teenager Ansiedad (Cierra Ramirez) — whose name means “anxiety” in Spanish — tries using every coming-of-age cinema cliché to transform herself into an independent adult.
-There are two things wrong with that too-precious premise, which may have sounded like an interesting pitch but falls short onscreen.
+There are two things wrong with that too-precious premise.
+It may have sounded like an interesting pitch but falls short onscreen.

 Screenwriter Hiram Martinez eventually seems to realize he has boxed the story into a corner by making Ansiedad so inhumanly selfish and irritatingly smug she seems more coldly condescending than comic.
 Precocious and obviously intelligent, the character nevertheless has to behave like a brainless idiot who can’t figure out why her best friend would get upset over being betrayed and publicly humiliated.
 A third-act attempt at transitioning from irony to dramedy feels jarring and desperate, as if the filmmakers abruptly gave up on trying to sell detached cynicism as charming.